MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-auditing-monitoring-tenant-level-auditing.md

 We strongly recommend that you use a technology that allows you to write the raw data to _immutable storage_.
 Immutable storage guarantees that once the data is written, it can't be overwritten or deleted.
 That distinction is important to auditors, and it allows you to trust that the raw data is reliable.

 You also need to consider how to securely store the raw data.
 Typically, very few users require access the raw data.
 Access to raw data is typically provided on a needs-basis, typically for data engineers and system administrators.
-Your internal auditors may also need access.
+Your internal auditors might also need access.
 The team members who are responsible for creating the curated data (described next) also require access to the raw data.

 Here are some considerations to help you choose your raw data storage.

 - **Is it a manual or automated auditing process?** An automated auditing process typically has stricter requirements for how and where data is stored.
 - **Is the subject area particularly sensitive?** Depending on the type of data and how sensitive it is, your organization might have a requirement for how and where it's stored.
 Power BI audit data contains identifying user information and IP addresses, so it should be stored in a secure area.
-- **Is there a preferred storage technology?** There may be an existing storage technology that's in use within the organization, so it's a logical choice.
+- **Is there a preferred storage technology?** There might be an existing storage technology that's in use within the organization, so it's a logical choice.
 - **Will users access the storage directly?** The security model is an important consideration.
 Usually, very few users are granted access to raw data.
 Access to the curated data is typically made available to Power BI content creators who are responsible for creating the centralized data model (the dataset that serves as the semantic layer for reporting).
 - **Do you have data residency requirements?** Some organizations have legal or regulatory data residency requirements to store data in a specific data region.
 - **How will the data be organized?** Use of the [medallion architecture](/fabric/data-engineering/tutorial-lakehouse-introduction) is a common practice, particularly in data lake and lakehouse implementations.
 The goal is to store your data in bronze, silver, and gold data layers.
 The bronze layer contains the original raw data.
 The silver layer contains validated and deduplicated data used for transformations.
 The gold layer contains the curated, highly refined data that's ready for analysis.